srsudar/tanager/README.md

 tanager notes meeting with vip
 ```

-If the day is March 9, 2017, this will open your editor with a file called:
+If the day is March 9, 2017, this will by default open your editor with a file
-`2017-03-09_meeting-with-vip.md`.
+called: `2017-03-09_meeting-with-vip.md`.
 You can then begin editing.

 If you also have a notebook called `journal`, you can instead type: